tonyx/Sharpino/README.md

 A heartfelt thank you to  [Jetbrains](https://www.jetbrains.com) who have generously provided free licenses to support this project.

 ## News/Updates

+- A [video](https://youtu.be/bXA4-Y589sQ) of a scalable architectural solution using Blazor/Webassebly/Azure functions using Sharpino

 - Version 6.2.2.
 Added getAllFilteredAggregateStatesUnskippedErrorsAsync which fails if an aggregate read fails for instance duet to an upcast failure or any other reason.
 Use case: you evolve an aggregate and upcast, then you want to reload all the aggregates, you get a failure and so you fix it.
 Previously getAllFilteredAggregateStatesAsync would have returned the other aggregates and silently ignored the failure of the upcasting of the current aggregate.
 Now it fails,
 - Version 6.2.1.
 Various fixes and improvement in eventstore/opt lock (Courtesy by Cloude Sonnet/Opus).
 The CheckLastEventId2.sql provides an improved lock check and so you should apply it (as a dbmate migration file, as usual).
 - Version 6.1.4.
 Improve Cancellation Token handling.
 Added `getAllAggregateStatesEnumerableAsync` (optimized version using C# IAsyncEnumerable).